 For such a large animal, the bison is incredibly fast.
-They can run at a speed of 64 km/h (40 mph).
-With their surprising speed and incredible strength and power, bison are very dangerous to humans and can outrun them over short distances.
+They can run at 64 km/h (40 mph).
+With their surprising speed, incredible strength, and power, bison are very dangerous to humans and can outrun them over short distances.

 How Do Bison Sleep?

 Bison are members of the Bovidae family, but unlike other animals such as sheep, deer, and cattle, they sleep lying down.